oprearocks/oprea.rocks/source/posts/2017-11-22-my-talk-at-jstalks-conference-sofia-bulgaria.html.md

 ## The slides

-Below is an embed of the presentation slides.
+Below is a link to the presentation slides.
 I also had a friend film the whole talk so I will be adding that to the article very soon.

-<object data="/resources/if-you-dont-use-it-stop-learning-it.pdf" type="application/pdf" width="100%" height="100%"></object>
+<a target="_blank" href="/resources/if-you-dont-use-it-stop-learning-it.pdf" title="If you don't use it, stop learning it! - presentation slides">If you don't use it, stop learning it!</a>

 ## The famous "Bottom line"